 The Data Matrix is an interactive tool, offering data from a variety of sources in a visually engaging format.
 It is updated frequently.
 Links to the Data Matrix are included throughout the report to indicate where Local Authority data is available.
 Also, 'RSA Summary Infographics' for local authorities are available through the Data Matrix.
 The Data Matrix also contains additional data for the region, including data on employment, unemployment, and economic inactivity rates from the Annual Population Survey.
 These are available on pages 13,14 and 19 of the Data Matrix.
 Alongside the suite of Labour Market Insight publications, SDS also produces a wide range of reports such as statistics on the Apprenticeship Family and the Annual Participation measure for 16-19 year olds.
 Further information can be found on the Publications and Statistics section of the SDS corporate website.
 For any further information or queries on the RSAs or any of our other products, please contact: RSA@sds.co.uk We value user feedback on the Regional Skills Assessments.

 If you would like to provide feedback on the RSAs please do so here.
+We held a series of regional webinars to complement the publication of the Regional Skills Assessments.

-Join us to get the latest insight and find out more about Regional Skills Assessments Inverness and Highlands will be covered as part of the Highlands and Islands RSA Webinar.
-Sign up here 2 pm - 3 pm on Monday 13th November You can also sign up for our webinars covering other regions and key sectors in Scotland.
+Inverness and Highlands City Region Deal was covered as part of the Highlands and Islands RSA webinar.
+The recording of the Highlands and Islands webinar can be found on the SDS YouTube Channel here.
+You can also watch the webinars for other regions and key sectors in Scotland here.
 The Context for Scotland's Labour Market Within the last 10 years, the economy has faced disruption due to events such as the pandemic, Brexit, the war in Ukraine, and the cost of living crisis.
 In addition to these events, megatrends around demography, technology, and the environment have continued to shape Scotland's economy and labour market.
 This section provides an overview of five key drivers of the Scottish labour market, highlighting that an agile and responsive skills system is vital to respond to the challenges and opportunities that exist in the economy, to support and attract inward investment, to increase productivity and to tackle inequality and deprivation.